 Story Walk in Jorgens Park Preserve

-The story walk runs from April through early November each year and features books of all types, from classic to new, and even non-fiction.
+The story walk runs from late March through early November each year and features books of all types, from classic to new, and even non-fiction.
 A new book is put up about every three weeks.

 The story walk was named "Walk with Donnie" in honor of Donnie Jensen, who was a Scandinavia Public Library and Friends of Jorgens Park Preserve board member.
 "Donnie volunteered many hours in support of both the library and Jorgens Park," said Library Director Sue Vater Olsen.
 "It's my hope that people can enjoy the story walk and remember Donnie's life."
 Donnie passed away in 2016.